Mifaki/ETamu/README.md

 3. View and analyze questionnaires
 4. Manage master data (categories, purposes, etc.)

-## Seeded Data

-The system comes with pre-seeded data for testing and initial setup:

 ### Users and Roles
 The system includes three roles with different permissions: